 Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 Grain Bin Construction: Is This a Project for You?

-This is the first in a series of articles showing how to erect a new grain bin (erroneously called by some a silo).
+This is the first in a series of articles showing the fine points of grain bin construction (called by some a metal grain silo).
 This is only an overview meant to illustrate the process in a compact way, so you can understand whether this is a project for you . . . or whether it is better left to a professional grain bin contractor.

 Erecting a grain bin is typically not a job for construction weekend warriors.
 It requires specialized tools and a great deal of common sense.
 Mistakes are expensive and possibly fatal.